Offshore Trusts Print

 UK source income of an offshore trust is liable to tax in the UK if a beneficiary or potential beneficiary is resident here.
 Any income distributions to a UK resident beneficiary will be taxable on the beneficiary, but if the income distributed arises from a UK source it will normally be taxed in the first instance at the trust level, so the beneficiary will be able to claim credit for the UK tax paid by the Trust.

 Where a UK non-domiciled resident beneficiary receives a distribution of overseas income or gains from an offshore trust he will be taxed on the income or gains, subject to his entitlement to claim the remittance basis, and provided he pays the remittance basis tax charge, if relevant.
-It should be noted that even if the offshore trust has suffered foreign tax on its income, the beneficiary receiving the distribution from the trust will not be entitled to claim tax credit relief for any of the tax paid by the trust.
+It should be noted that even if the offshore trust has suffered foreign tax on its income, the beneficiary receiving the distribution from the trust is unlikely to be entitled to claim tax credit relief for any of the tax paid by the trust.

 The main difference between the tax treatment of the settlor and a beneficiary is that the beneficiary is only taxable if a distribution is made to him by the trustees, whereas the settlor is automatically taxable on the trust income.

 From 6 April 2017 as part of the package of measures introduced to bring long term resident non-domiciles within worldwide taxation, the taxation of offshore trust income has been changed so that any offshore income or gains arising within the trust structure, and retained within that structure are no longer attributed to the settlor.
 Instead, the settlor will be in much the same position as a beneficiary, and will only be taxed on any income, gains or benefits received from the trust.
 This is commonly referred to as “trust protection”